qualisys/qualisys_drone_sdk/README.md

 # quadkit

-Resources for integrating various quadcopter drones (DJI, Bitcraze...) with Qualisys motion capture systems
+quadkit is an entry point for students, researchers, engineers, artists, and designers to start tracking and flying drones using a Qualisys motion capture system.

 ## Setting Up and Flying One Drone